 Biocompatibility testing is a critical step in the development of medical devices.
-A thorough assessment of biocompatibility helps manufacturers ensure that their devices are safe for patients and provides data that can be used to support regulatory compliance, for example, with the EU Medical Device Regulation and FDA's 510(k) premarket submission requirements.
+A thorough assessment of biocompatibility helps manufacturers ensure that their devices are safe for patients and provides data that can be used to support regulatory compliance, including EU Medical Device Regulation and FDA 510(k) premarket submission requirements.

 Measurlabs offers an extensive range of biocompatibility tests according to the ISO 10993 standard family.
 Our team of experts is also happy to help with questions regarding testing specifications - you can book a free 30-minute kick-off consultation here to discuss the tests required for your device.